Pure Gold Mining president-CEO Mark O’Dea offered a simple explanation for last year’s stumbling production start at its Red Lake mine.

 What suffered in the second quarter was gold production, with 3,509 ounces produced.

-Company officials caution not to be alarmed by those numbers, it's not indicative of what the mine is capable of.
-Much progress has made behind the scenes that will show positive results later this year.
+Company officials caution not to be alarmed by those numbers, as it's not indicative of what the mine is capable of.
+Much progress has made behind the scenes that will show positive results later this year, they said.